“West Shropshire Talking Newspaper Fletcher Centre Cross Hill Shrewsbury SY1 1JE 01743 364 726

 Any telephone can be used to listen to the WSTN and the number buttons control pause and track selection functions.

 We record in high quality digital sound and then make our programmes available in a number of easy-to-use formats.
 Blind people and anyone with a visual impairment who qualifies for the Royal Mail’s ‘Articles for the Blind’ free post can receive a returnable memory stick through the post.
 This plays on a computer or portable USB player.
 Our internet and telephone formats are detailed below.
-In addition to the weekly newspaper a bi-monthly magazine is also published.
+Amazon’s Alexa can be initiated with the command: ‘Alexa.
+Open my talking newspaper!’
+In addition to the weekly newspaper a bi-monthly magazine is also available.